The Essential Histogram: Optimal estimation of probabilities

 \section{Optimal estimation of probabilities}

+For ease of exposition, we assume here and in \S\ref{optimalfeatures} that the underlying distribution function $F$ is continuous.
+We stress, however, that our methodology is designed for arbitrary and possibly discontinuous $F$.
+Recall that the distribution of $T_n$ under any $F$ is stochastically bounded from above by a universal distribution.
+Thus, the theoretical guarantee in Theorems~\ref{thmA}, \ref{thmFeatureInfer} and \ref{thmD2} carry over to any discontinuous $F$ with natural modifications, and so does the upper bound in Theorem~\ref{thmC1} (first part).
+In contrast, the lower bounds, i.e., in Theorems~\ref{thmC1} (second part),~\ref{thmD} and~\ref{thmB}, require the assumption of continuity on $F$ to distinguish from e.g., the pure deterministic case.
+Some further optimality results and all the proofs are in \S\ref{optConfInt} and \S\ref{proofs} in the appendix.

-First we investigate how well $H \in C_n(\alp)$ perform with regard to the first goal of the histogram, namely estimating probabilities $F(I)$ for intervals $I$.
+Now we investigate how well $H \in C_n(\alp)$ performs with regard to the first goal of the histogram, namely estimating probabilities $F(I)$ for intervals $I$.
 To this end, for probabilities of size $p \in (0,1)$, we introduce the simultaneous standardized estimation error of $H$ as

 Note that $d_p (F,H) = d_{1-p} (F,H)$.
 Thus, it suffices to consider $p \in (0,1/2]$ for $d_p (F,H)$.